EricKrouss/BlueSky-Block-List-Automator/README.md

 ## Overview

-The BlueSky Block List Automator is a tool designed to help users manage and automate their block lists on the BlueSky platform.
-This program allows users to easily add blocked users by scanning for specified terminology posted on BlueSky, ensuring a more controlled and customized online experience.
+Bluesky Shield is an AI powered block list automator designed to help users manage and automate their block lists on the BlueSky platform.
+This program allows users to easily add blocked users by scanning for specified terminology posted on Bluesky, and having AI reason over over the context of the post ensuring a more safe, controlled and customized online experience.

 ## Features